Cost Reduction using Scaled Agile (SAFe) across a Major Program of Work

 Improvement in

-collaboration between business, solution designers and agile delivery teams.
+collaboration between business owners, architects and agile product teams.

 When the ABS needed to deliver their Marriage Law postal survey in 90 days, they turned to ZXM to teach them to deliver it with agile.